 "Or they were just drunker.
 Either way, it was fun but I'm glad to say I'm off to New York to chill out a bit."

-Ricky Gervais won't host the Golden Globes again.
+However, it's not the first time Ricky has said he won't host the Golden Globes again.

-When asked by gossip website TMZ if he would return for a third time, he replied: "It's doesn't really matter because I'm not going to do it anyway.
+When asked last year if he would do it again, he replied: "It's doesn't really matter because I'm not going to do it anyway.
 I said I wouldn't do it a second time but I think twice is enough."